anthony-chen-ca/ac-villager-insights/README.md

 # :palm_tree: Animal Crossing Villager Popularity Predictor + Recommendation System
-As someone who loves Animal Crossing and data science, I built this machine learning project to:
+I love Animal Crossing.
+I love data.
+Therefore, I built this machine learning project to:
 * Predict the **popularity** of Animal Crossing: New Horizons villagers based on image and metadata features.
 * Recommend **similar villagers** based on your favorites using cosine similarity.